Calton Hill edinburgh

 Every year in spring, on the last night of April, Calton Hill is the scene of the Beltane Fire Festival.
 This is an interesting spectacle with lots of costumes, fire, drumming and acrobatics!

 Over the years, this Celtic ritual celebration has grown massively in popularity.
 The event used to be free to join/observe, but now it is a ticketed event to help crowd control.
-If this is something you are interested in and want more information, check out their website.
+Because of this, entry to Calton Hill is restricted when the festival is on.

 How To Get To Calton Hill In Edinburgh